atlassian/react-sweet-state/docs/api/actions.md

 ##### - setState

 It is the method responsible for triggering actual updates to the store.
-The default is a syncronous version of React `setState`, supporting only an object as argument (shallow merged into current state).
+The default is a synchronous version of React `setState`, supporting only an object as argument (shallow merged into current state).
 See React guidelines for do's and dont's around `setState` for more around the limitations of shallow merge.

 ```js
 // inside your action